Legacy Farms - Hopkinton, Massachusetts

 Southwest Village

-The Southwest Village frames the spine road as it turns towards the north to its intersection with East Main Street.
-This village is proposed to contain a variety of housing types including single family, duplex and patio homes, townhouses and garden style apartments.
+The Southwest Village frames Legacy Farms Road as it turns towards the north to its intersection with East Main Street.
+This village is proposed to contain a variety of housing types.

-To provide a transition to the existing single family homes along Curtis Road, new single family homes with similar lot and building sizes would be located along the east side of the spine road.
-A cluster of townhouses located on the west side provides a higher concentration of dwellings within a walkable distance to the planned Village Center.
+To provide a transition to the existing Curtis Road single family homes, new single family homes with similar lot sizes will be located along the east side of Legacy Farms Road.
+A cluster of dwellings located on the west side provides a higher concentration within walking distance to the planned Village Center.

-Apartment homes are proposed south of this townhouse area, separated by a buffer of existing wetlands and natural vegetation.
-The two- and three-story “garden” style buildings would be served by surface parking and have the potential for their own amenity area which may include a pool, small club house and play area.
-Across the street to the east is a small cluster of attached single family homes in clusters of two- and three-dwellings to the building.
+Apartment homes are proposed south of this area, separated by a buffer of existing wetlands and natural vegetation.
+The two- and three-story “garden” style buildings will be served by surface parking and have their own amenity area which may include a pool, small club house and play area.
+Across Legacy Farms Road to the east will be a cluster of homes.
 These buildings will be a mix of single and two-story dwellings each with a two car garage.
 The orientation of the garages to the street is varied to create a more interesting streetscape.

 Southeast Village